wfjm/w11/doc/INSTALL.md

 ### <a id="envvar">Setup environment variables</a>

-The make flows for building test benches (ghdl, Vivado xsim or ISE ISim based) and FPGA bit files (with Vivado or ISE) as well as the support software (mainly the rlink backend server) requires the definition of the environment
+The `make` flows for building test benches (GHDL, Vivado xsim or ISE ISim based) and FPGA bit files (with Vivado or ISE), as well as the support software (mainly the rlink backend server), requires the definition of the environment
 variables:

 | Variable | Comment |